ktbolt/simvascular.github.io/documentation/rom_simulation/0d-solver/user-guide-run/readme.md

 ### Run svZeroDSolver from the command line

 svZeroDSolver can be executed from the command line using a JSON configuration file.
+In this case we will use the test case ```steadyFlow_RLC_R.json```.
+Once you have cloned the svZeroDSolver Github repository and built svZeroDSolver, navigate to the top level of the svZeroDSolver repository and run the following command.

 ```bash
 svzerodsolver tests/cases/steadyFlow_RLC_R.json result_steadyFlow_RLC_R.csv
 ```

-The result will be written to a CSV file.
+The result will be written to a CSV file at the path specified.

 ### Run svZeroDSolver from other programs